Lantor Soric vs. Lantor Coremat:

 Lantor Soric vs. Lantor Coremat: Which Composite Core Material Is Best For Your Project?

-- Excellent resin flow management for infusion processes.
+- Excellent resin flow for infusion processes

-- Available in various thicknesses (1.5mm to 6mm).
+- Available in thicknesses from 1.5mm to 6mm

 POPULAR PRODUCTS